Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 ## Technologies

-1. HTML
+- HTML
-2. CSS
+- CSS
-3. Bootstrap (4.4.1)
+- Bootstrap 4.4.1 (getbootstrap.com)
-4. Google Fonts - Fonts "Merriweather" and "Blinker"
+- Google Fonts (fonts.google.com) Fonts "Merriweather" and "Blinker"
-5. Font Awesome (5.11.2)
+- Font Awesome 5.11.2 (fontawesome.com)
-6. Gitpod
+- Gitpod (gitpod.io) IDE
-7. Github, and git for version control
+- Github (github.com) for sharing, and git for version control
-8. Pages and Keynote, Graphic Converter
+- PHP (php.net) to email a form

 ## Features

 ### Current features

-The website has 4 main sections.
-A navigation menu on top collapses with the help of Bootstrap.
-Bootstrap is also usied for the image carousel on the home page.
-A click/tap on the "Send"-Button on the form sends the information to the email address: basicday@c-ronics.com
+- 4 main sections
+- Navigation menu on top (collapsing on narrow screens)
+- Image carousel on the home page (index.html) on narrow screens
+- Contact information in the footer
+- Contact from - sends the information to the email address: basicday@c-ronics.com

 ### Planned features

 - Active link to the App Store (once the App is online)
-- A news section at the bottom of the homepage (eg. for release notes)
+- A news section at the bottom of the homepage (index.html), eg. for release notes

+## Testing

 ## Deployment